mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --export=<export>, -e<export>

-   Control the export of either DATA|D = only the table data for the tables in the database list, DEFINITIONS|F = export only the definitions for the objects in the database list, or BOTH|B = export the metadata followed by the data (default: export metadata).
+   Specify the export format.
+Permitted format values are DATA|D = export only the table data for the tables in the database list, DEFINITIONS|F = export only the definitions for the objects in the database list, and BOTH|B = export the metadata followed by the data (default: export metadata).

 .. option:: --file-per-table